nespinoza/gpc/README.md

 be saved under a `results` folder in case you want to study the resulting distribution of core masses.

+Note that the core is assumed to be 50 rock/50 ice.

 TODO
 ----
 - Use Gaussian Proccesses to extrapolate values.